-An advocate of Singapore’s distinctive Chinese culture and its practitioners, Singapore Chinese Cultural Centre will be working with local artists to depict their interpretation of our ever-evolving culture through new artworks every two months.
-These artworks will be featured in our monthly electronic direct mailer with the Cultural Centre’s updates and also on social media platforms.
+The Singapore Chinese Cultural Centre works with local artists to depict their interpretation of our ever-evolving Chinese Singaporean culture through their artworks.
+These artworks are featured in our monthly electronic direct mailer with the Cultural Centre’s updates and also on social media platforms.
 Follow us today to find out more.

 Calligraphy forms the cornerstone of traditional Chinese culture.
 Drawing inspiration from its pictorial nature and also decoration panels found in local shophouses, calligraphy artist Malik Bin Mazlan and concept designer Lim Hang Kwong collaboratively explore the artistic potential of calligraphy in this banner artwork.
 While rooted in tradition with the use of varied calligraphy styles including seal script 篆書, clerical script 隶书 and walking script 行书, the artwork with its pictorial expression and bold colours also reflects the dynamism and vibrancy of the culture.